 Fat For Wellness

-I eat lots of fat.
-I think the conscious decision to increase my fat intake may be one of the most important and impactful changes I have undertaken to improve my wellness.
+I eat lots of fat, to a point.
+I think the conscious decision to increase my fat intake may be one of the most important and impactful changes I have undertaken for my overall wellness.
 At a minimum, I now eat 50% of my calories from fat.
-It is typically closer to 60% and can even approach 70% on certain days.
+It is typically closer to 60% and can even approach 70% on certain days, with carbohydrates being minimized in exchange.

 The areas within wellness that I am noticing positive changes include energy levels, strength, body fat composition, and regulation of appetite.
 I have been steadily burning fat deposits in my body while leaning out with healthy muscle retention ever since I made the concerted effort to increase my fat consumption.